nicolasduminil/50-shades-of-rest/README.md

+---
+title: 50 Shades of Quarkus RESTful Services
+author: Nicolas Duminil
+date: January 2025
+toc: false
+numbersections: true
+geometry: margin=2.5cm
+urlcolor: blue
+header-includes: |
+  \usepackage{fancyhdr}
+  \pagestyle{fancy}
+  \fancyhead[L]{Nicolas Duminil}
+  \fancyhead[R]{50 Shades of Quarkus RESTful Services}
+  \fancyfoot[L]{© Nicolas Duminil 2025}
+  \fancyfoot[R]{\thepage}
+  \fancyfoot[C]{}
+abstract: |
+  This booklet explores the diverse landscape of RESTful services implementation using Quarkus, a modern Kubernetes-native Java framework.
+Starting with a historical perspective on REST (*Representational State Transfer*) architecture, which originated from Roy Fielding's doctoral dissertation in 2000, the article examines how this 25-year-old architectural style continues to evolve and present challenges in today's software development landscape.

+  Despite REST's long-standing presence in the industry and its widespread adoption, developers still encounter various complexities and nuances in implementing RESTful services effectively.
+The article aims to shed light on different approaches and patterns for building RESTful services using Quarkus, demonstrating how this cutting-edge framework addresses common challenges while maintaining compliance with REST principles.

+  Through practical examples and real-world scenarios, the article illustrates the various "shades" or aspects of RESTful service implementation, from basic CRUD operations to more sophisticated patterns.
+It explores how Quarkus's reactive capabilities, efficient resource utilization, and cloud-native features can be leveraged to build modern, scalable RESTful services that meet today's performance and architectural demands.
+---

+\pagebreak
+\tableofcontents
+\pagebreak

 # Quarkus: 50 Shades of RESTful Services

 REST is now 25 years old.
 The birth certificate of this almost impossible to